How Many Faces Sphere Has

 Understanding Faces, Edges, and Vertices in Polyhedra

 Before tackling the sphere, let's establish a clear understanding of the terminology used when describing three-dimensional shapes.
-In geometry, a polyhedron is a three-dimensional solid composed of a finite number of polygonal faces, straight edges, and sharp vertices (corners).
-Think of cubes, pyramids, or dodecahedrons.
-These shapes have a clearly defined number of faces, edges, and vertices.
+Worth adding: in geometry, a polyhedron is a three-dimensional solid composed of a finite number of polygonal faces, straight edges, and sharp vertices (corners).
+Day to day, think of cubes, pyramids, or dodecahedrons.
+These shapes have a clearly defined number of faces, edges, and vertices That alone is useful..

 • Faces: These are the flat polygonal surfaces that make up the polyhedron's exterior.
 A cube, for instance, has six square faces.